4 Blended Learning Models to Help Reach Students’ Goals

 2. The Rotation Model – In this model, teachers create different learning stations.
 Using digital learning tools at rotating stations, teachers are able to focus the face-to-face time based on specific student needs.
 Essentially, you create a schedule for students to work at different stations, moving between face-to-face instruction and online assignments.
 This gives them the time and focus they need on certain subjects while allowing different learners various avenues towards mastering the material.
 If you have an elementary classroom, you can divide them based on their skill levels in reading and math.
 For the group that performs well in reading, but maybe not math, you can spend the face-to-face teaching time with more attention on learning math concepts before rotating to digital learning stations for reading comprehension.

-3. Self-Blend Model – This is becoming more popular in high schools.
+3. Self-Blend Model – This model is on the rise, especially in high schools.
 Students are given the opportunity to take classes beyond the general course catalog with online classes.
 Students who want to take additional Advanced Placement classes or show a particular interest in a subject are good candidates for self-blended learning.
 This should be determined and discussed based on individual student goals and skills.

 While technology and online learning landscapes are paving new ways for students to engage and take control of their educational journey, teachers still hold the key to success.
-Before implementing a blended learning model, it’s important to clearly map out your class goals, assignments and outcomes so students are aligned with the overall learning objectives.
-What blended learning model or strategies do you use in your classroom?
+Before implementing a blended learning model, it’s important to clearly map out your class goals, assignments, and outcomes so students are aligned with the overall learning objectives.